vitaliy-bobrov/metalsmith-blog-source/source/blog/deep-dive-into-array-methods.md

 - some

 ## Epilog
-This is all that I've wanted to tell about most useful array methods, hope some of the examples will find their place in your projects and will improve your JavaScript skills 😎.
+That is all that I've wanted to tell about most useful array methods, hope some of the examples will find their place in your projects and will improve your JavaScript skills 😎.